 Nestled in the footsteps of Mount Olympus, is the archaeological site of Dion, perhaps one of the most important ancient Greek sites in the north of Greece.

-A number of tours from Thessaloniki to Dion and Mount Olympus are available.
+A number of tours from Thessaloniki to Dion archaeological park and Mount Olympus are available.
 Some, combine highlights of the area, whilst others focus on specific activities.
 Here's a selection.

 Pozar and Edessa Day Tours from Thessaloniki

 Fancy a dip in some natural mineral waters thought to have healing properties?
 Pozar is the place to head to!
 Surrounded by woods, it's a particularly nice place to visit in the summer as it takes the edge of the heat!

 Nearby Edessa is often combined with a trip to the Pozar pools from Thessaloniki.
 It's a perfect example of the natural beauty of the region surrounding Thessaloniki, with its amazing waterfalls.

 There's also archaeological sites and villages in the area to be visited, making a combination of Pozar and Edessa a good choice of day trip from Thessaloniki for people who want to get out of the city and enjoy nature.
 It's one of the most popular tours to run out of Thessaloniki, here's a selection of the best: